BA (Hons) Performance – Actor Musicianship

 Actor-musicians are increasingly in-demand performers who combine first-rate acting ability with a high level of musicianship.

-Mountview’s Actor Musician course develops these dual skills to the highest level, creating graduates who combine skills in acting and music in their professional lives.
+Mountview’s Actor Musicianship course develops these dual skills to the highest level, enabling graduates to combine them in their performance.

-Whilst a high level of prior musical experience is a pre-requisite, it is not necessary to have achieved formal music qualifications.
+Whilst a high level of prior musical experience is a pre-requisite, it is not necessary to have achieved formal music qualifications before applying.

-You’ll also work closely with Mountview’s Industry Liaison Manager to understand and prepare for life as a working actor.
+Students also work closely with Mountview’s Industry Liaison Manager to understand and prepare for life as a working performer.